randyjaillet/Opty/readme.md

 ## Usage

-Opty does not need to be initialized.
-Just include jQuery, the Opty script, and the required markup.
+Opti does not need to be initialized.
+Just include jQuery, the Opti script, and the required markup.

 ## Markup

-Opty does not automatically inject near or in place of existing select elements.
-Specific markup must be in place for the Opty to initialize on.
+Opti does not automatically inject near or in place of existing select elements.
+Specific markup must be in place for the Opti to initialize on.
 The expected markup structure is as follows:

-* `.opty`
+* `.opti`
 	* `a.surface`
 		* `.placeholder` (optional for zero-state placeholder value)
 	* `.dropdown`